-There have been no material changes in our risk factors from the risks previously reported in Part 1, Item 1A, "Risk Factors" of our Form 10-K. You should carefully consider the factors discussed in Form 10-K, which could materially affect our business, financial condition or future results.
+There have been no material changes in our risk factors from the risks previously reported in Part 1, Item 1A, "Risk Factors" of our Form 10-K. You should al carefully consider the factors discussed in Form 10-K, which could materially affect our business, financial condition or future results.
 The risks described in our Form 10-K are not the only risks we face.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or operating results.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immateria also may materially adversely affect our business, financial condition and/or operating results.
 We may disclose changes to such factors or disclose additional factors from time to time in our future filings with the SEC.

+additional factors from time to time in our future filings with the SEC.
 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds.
 None.